-The breakdown of applications in Trilateral Offices by field of technology according to the International Patent Classification (IPC) Sections A to H is given below for the EPO and the USPTO for the filing years 1997 and 1998.
-For the JPO the breakdown of published patent applications is given for the filings years 1996 and 1997.
-The figure for 1997 is the most recent figure because the IPC is assigned just before the publication of Unexamined Patent Gazette (after the expiration of 18 months from the filing date).
+The breakdown of applications in Trilateral Offices by field of technology according to the International Patent Classification (IPC) Sections A-H is given below for the EPO and the USPTO for the filing years 1998 and 1999.
+For the JPO the breakdown of published patent applications is given for the filings years 1997 and 1998.
+The figure for 1998 is the most recent figure because the IPC is assigned just before the publication of Unexamined Patent Gazette (after the expiration of 18 months from the filing date).

-The proportion of Human Necessities is higher in the USPTO (17%) than in the EPO (14%) and in the JPO (9%).
-The proportion of Chemistry/Metallurgy is higher in the EPO (18%) than in the USPTO (11%) and the JPO (11%).
-The proportion of Physics and Electricity applications increased to 45% in the USPTO, it is comparable to that in the JPO (45%), and higher than in the EPO (36%).
+The proportion of Human Necessities is higher in the USPTO (17%) than in the EPO (14%) and in the JPO (10%).
+The proportion of Chemistry/Metallurgy is higher in the EPO (17%) than in the USPTO (11%) and the JPO (11%).
+The proportion of Physics and Electricity applications increased to 47% in the USPTO, it is comparable to that in the JPO (45%), and higher than in the EPO (37%).
 In the other sections, the proportions are comparable in the three blocs.

-(\) As USPTO applications are classified according to the US Patent Classification System, the breakdown according to IPC has been determined by means of a general concordance between both classifications.
+() As USPTO applications are classified according to the US Patent Classification System, the breakdown according to IPC has been determined by means of a general concordance between both classifications.
 Therefore the technical scope at the USPTO with respect to IPC may differ from the scope as presented by EPO and JPO.

 Among all applications filed at the Trilateral Offices, an increasing proportion relates to high technology areas.
-In the graph below, this proportion is given for each office for applications filed in 1997 and 1998, together with their origin.
+In the graph below, this proportion is given for each office for applications filed in 1998 and 1999, together with their origin.
 The following technical fields have been defined as high technology:

-Computer and automated business equipment; micro-organism and genetic engineering; aviation; communication techniques; semi-conductors; lasers.
+Computer and automated business equipment; micro-organism and genetic engineering; aviation; communications technology; semi-conductors; lasers.

-In 1998, 18.3% of the EPO applications were filed in these fields, 36% thereof by United States applicants, 36% by EPC applicants and 22% by Japanese applicants.
-At the JPO, 13.3% of the 1998 filings related to high technologies; 92% thereof were filed by Japanese applicants, 2% by EPC applicants and 4% by United States applicants.
-High technology represented 27.2% of all filings at USPTO; 57% were from United States applicants, 22% originated from Japan and 9% from EPC.
-In 1998, the high technology area share rose slightly at the EPO, and at the USPTO, and was stable at the JPO.
+In 1999, 19.9% of the EPO applications were filed in these fields, 36% thereof by United States applicants, 38% by EPC applicants and 21% by Japanese applicants.
+At the JPO, 17.3% of the 1999 filings related to high technologies; 90% thereof were filed by Japanese applicants, 3% by EPC applicants and 6% by United States applicants.
+High technology represented 27.4% of all filings at USPTO; 60% were from United States applicants, 18% originated from Japan and 12% from EPC.
+In 1999, the high technology area shares rose at all offices.

 The share of EPC applicants in high technology is below their share in all filings as given in graph 4.1.2 at the EPO and at the USPTO.
-The share of United States applicants in high technology is comparable to all filings at the USPTO and higher than in all filings at the EPO.
-At both offices, the Japanese applicants hold more shares in high technology than on average.
-The shares in high technology at the JPO are comparable to those for all filings.
+The share of United States applicants in high technology is higher at the EPO and the USPTO than on average.
+The share of Japanese applicants in high technology is higher at the EPO than that in all filings, and comparable to that in all filings at the USPTO.

-(\) As USPTO applications are classified according to the US Patent Classification System, the breakdown according to IPC has been determined by means of a general concordance between both classifications.
+() As USPTO applications are classified according to the US Patent Classification System, the breakdown according to IPC has been determined by means of a general concordance between both classifications.
 Therefore the technical scope at the USPTO with respect to IPC may differ from the scope as presented by EPO and JPO.

-4.3 PATENTS GRANTED BY TRILATERAL OFFICES
+4.3 PATENTS GRANTED BY TRILATERAL OFFICE